Arun I & II, 1987,

 Private collection

-Dissolving the chemicals, experimenting with the solutions and unforeseen factors that play a role in coloring has influenced my visual language.
-I assume that the mystery can be found in everything and I am only the artist who recognizes this mystery in the things around me.
+Dissolving the chemicals, experimenting with the solutions and unforeseen factors that play a role in toning have influenced my visual language.
+I assume that the mystery is to be found in everything and that I am marely the artist who recognizes this mystery in the things around me.